-- (1) non-public;

-- (2) non-accredited; and

-- (3) not otherwise approved by the state board;

-- (b) This section may not be construed to prohibit a student who attends a school described in subsection (a) from enrolling in a particular educational program or participating in a particular educational initiative offered by an accredited public, nonpublic, or state board approved nonpublic school if: - (1) the governing body or superintendent, in the case of the accredited public school; or - (2) the administrative authority, in the case of the accredited or state board approved nonpublic school approves the enrollment or participation by the student.
+- (1) non-public; - (2) non-accredited; and - (3) not otherwise approved by the state board; is not bound by any requirements set forth in IC 20 or IC 21 with regard to curriculum or the content of educational programs offered by the school. - (b) This section may not be construed to prohibit a student who attends a school described in subsection (a) from enrolling in a particular educational program or participating in a particular educational initiative offered by an accredited public, nonpublic, or state board approved nonpublic school if: - (1) the governing body or superintendent, in the case of the accredited public school; or - (2) the administrative authority, in the case of the accredited or state board approved nonpublic school approves the enrollment or participation by the student.